-Investing in commercial real estate can be a costly affair since many office buildings and retail outlets are sold at a higher price than their residential counterparts.
-However, if secured, a commercial property can provide a steady passive income through numerous cash inflows, including:
+Investing in commercial real estate can be a costly affair because many office buildings and retail outlets are sold at a higher price than their residential counterparts.
+However, a commercial property can provide a steady passive income through numerous cash inflows, including:

 - Tenant rent